 Dr Michelle Ellis discusses inspiring high school students into STEMM areas and how being an Edith Cowan Athena SWAN Advancement Scheme recipient has assisted her work.

-ECU has achieved the Citation as an Employer of Choice for Gender Equality from the Workplace Gender Equality Agency (WGEA) for the third consecutive year.
+ECU has achieved the Citation as an Employer of Choice for Gender Equality from the Workplace Gender Equality Agency (WGEA) for the fifth consecutive year.
 The citation recognises our long-standing commitment to creating an inclusive culture in which female staff participate equally at all levels.

 ECU provides a number of gender equality related resources and information to inform staff and students at the University.

 ECU's thirteenth annual lecture to mark International Women's Day commenced with an address from the Honourable Simone McGurk MLA, Minister for Child Protection; Women's Interests; Prevention of Family and Domestic Violence and Community Services followed by a keynote presentationn by Libby Lyons, Director of the Workplace Gender Equality Agency (WGEA).